Visiting Avebury for Summer Solstice

 Car parking

 Our main visitor car park will open at 9am on 20 June for as long as capacity allows.
-It will be exit only after 10pm.
-The visitor car park will reopen for sunrise on 21 June if there are spaces available.
+The car park will also be open for sunrise on 21 June if there are spaces available.

-Car parking charges are £8 for all day and £5 after 3pm (parking is free for National Trust and English Heritage members).
+Car parking charges are £8 for all day and £5 after 3pm (parking is free for National Trust and English Heritage members as well as blue badge holders and motorcycles).

-Limited space will be available for camper vans in our main car park, but there will be no parking for buses or coaches, including tour parties, between 20-21 June.
+There will be no parking for buses or coaches, including tour parties, between on 20 or21 June.

 Please note that there is no on-street parking available in or around Avebury and a Temporary Traffic Regulation Order will be in place on Avebury High Street.

-Updates on parking will be posted to this website and our Facebook, X (formerly Twitter) and Instagram accounts.
+Updates on parking will be posted to this website and our Facebookand Instagram accounts.
 Please check for the latest information before travelling.

 Food